toadhats/readability-webtask/design-notes.md

 #Design Notes#

-This idea maybe isn't the best fit for the webtask but its as good a toy project as any for learning about how the various components need to fit together.
+This idea maybe isn't the best fit for the webtask concept but its as good a toy project as any for learning about how the various components need to fit together.

 ##Modules:##